-Solution 4 – Check your hardware
+Solution 8 – Check your hardware

 If the problem still persists, you might want to check your hardware.
-Most common cause for BSoD error is your RAM memory, and you can test it by using MemTest86+.
+The most common cause of BSoD error is your RAM memory, and you can test it by using MemTest86+.

 In addition to checking hardware, we strongly advise you to check if your hardware is properly connected and to make sure that there are no loose contacts.

-Solution 5 – Reset Windows 10
+Solution 9 – Reset Windows 10

 Keep in mind that resetting Windows 10 will delete all files and folders from your C drive, so make sure that you create a backup.
 To perform a Windows 10 reset, do the following:

 - Restart your computer few times while Windows 10 boots.
 This will start Automatic Repair.

 - Choose Troubleshoot > Reset this PC > Remove everything > Only the drive where Windows is installed.